 In 1948, Brasfield began a comedic duo with an even bigger legend: Minnie Pearl.
 He was an ally to both of country comedy's first ladies, as he'd also collaborate over time with June Carter.

 Brasfield helped put his chosen hometown of Hohenwald, Tennessee on the map by referring to himself as the Hohenwald Flash.
 More notably, he performed sometimes with a ventriloquist dummy named Bocephus -- the inspiration for Hank Williams' nickname for his son Hank Jr.

-Aside from network shows, Brasfield also graced the big screen a few times.
-For example, he played Andy Griffith's ex-con cohort in A Face in the Crowd (1957).
+Aside from network shows, Brasfield put together a modest filmography in Hollywood.
+For example, he played Andy Griffith's sidekick Beanie in A Face in the Crowd (1957).

 Brasfield died from heart failure at the age of 48.
 The Country Music Hall of Fame and Museum inducted him into its rotunda in 1987.
 His presence there, along with the Duke of Paducah and other comedians, demonstrates how country's deepest roots are intertwined with good humor and backwoods charm.

 Now Watch: The Grand Ole Opry's Back on Television

 This story was originally published on Aug.
 22, 2018.